 50. Butterfly Garland

 Butterflies are always a great decoration, and this garland can be used in almost any room or for any occasion.
-Learn how to put them together at Adventures in Making.
+Learn how to put them together at The Guardian.

 51. Paper-Covered Fruit

 This fruit craft is so beautiful and another project I'm going to have to do as soon as I get some of the paper-mache fruits.

 This beautiful mail holder definitely looks more elegant than cheap!